An Overview of Asymptotic Normality in Stochastic Blockmodels: Cluster Analysis and Inference: Hypothesis Testing and Multiple-Network Normality

-where $\mathbf{\Sigma}_U(k)$ is the covariance matrix appearing in \cref{thm:capeCLT}.
-To prove \cref{thm:MASE2}, \citet{zheng_limit_2022} demonstrate that $\hat U_{\mathrm{MASE}}$ behaves as an empirical average of the first-order perturbations of each of the individual networks; namely with high probability
+where $\mathbf{\Sigma}_U(k)$ is the {(asymptotic)} covariance matrix appearing in \cref{thm:xieCLT}.
+To prove \cref{thm:MASE2}, \citet{zheng_limit_2022} demonstrates that $\hat U_{\operatorname{MASE}}$ behaves as an empirical average of the first-order perturbations of each of the individual networks.
+Namely, with high probability,

-where $R_{\mathrm{MASE}}$ is a residual term similar to the residual terms in \cref{asympexp}.
+where $R_{\operatorname{MASE}}$ is a residual term similar to the residual terms in \cref{asympexp}.

-In \citet{jones_multilayer_2021}, the authors consider a multiple random graph model that subsumes the multilayer stochastic blockmodel by allowing for general edge probabilities of the form $P^{(l)} = X \Lambda^{(l)} X\t$, where $\Lambda^{(l)}$ is a general symmetric matrix for the $l$-th graph.
-For stochastic blockmodels, one parameterization is $X_i = Z_{i*}$ and $\Lambda^{(l)} = B^{(l)}$, where $B^{(l)}$ is the block probability matrix for the $l$-th graph.
-The authors define the ``unfolded'' matrix $A_{\mathrm{unfold}}$ in the manner
+The authors in \citet{jones_multilayer_2021} consider a multiple random graph model that subsumes the multilayer stochastic blockmodel by allowing for general edge probabilities of the form $P^{(l)} = X \Lambda^{(l)} X\t$, where $\Lambda^{(l)}$ is a general symmetric matrix for the $l$-th graph.
+For SBMs, one parameterization is $X_i = Z_{i*}$ and $\Lambda^{(l)} = B^{(l)}$, where $B^{(l)}$ is the block probability matrix for the $l$-th graph.
+Therein, the so-called unfolded adjacency matrix $A_{\operatorname{unfold}}$ is given by